Wigwam (Chicago)

 The Wigwam was a convention center and meeting hall that served as the site of the 1860 Republican National Convention.
-It was located in Chicago, Illinois, at Lake Street and Market (later Wacker Drive) near the Chicago River.
+It was located in Chicago, Illinois, at Lake Street and Market (later Wacker Drive) near where the Chicago River divides into its north and south branches, on property owned by Garrett Theological Seminary.
 This site had previously been the site of the Sauganash Hotel, Chicago's first hotel.
 This is where supporters ushered Abraham Lincoln to the party nomination and the eventual U.S. Presidency.
 The location at Lake and Wacker was designated a Chicago Landmark on November 6, 2002.
-The name "Wigwam", although separate structures, was later associated with host locations for both the 1864 Democratic National Convention and the 1892 Democratic National Convention in Chicago.
+The name "Wigwam" was later associated with host locations for both the 1864 Democratic National Convention and the 1892 Democratic National Convention in Chicago.

 The building

 The two-story Wigwam was built by Chicago business leaders to attract the 1860 Convention.
 It was a temporary structure, built entirely of wood in little more than a month, and it could accommodate 10–12,000 people.
 The building was used for political and patriotic meetings during the Convention and the American Civil War.
 It also served as a retail space until its demolition.
 The Wigwam was destroyed by fire on November 13, 1869.

 Following the Great Chicago Fire of 1871, another "Wigwam" building at Washington (one city block south of Lake) and Market served as the temporary home of the Chicago Board of Trade.

-Antebellum custom was to call a political campaign headquarters a Wigwam.
-Wigwam is also a Native American word for "temporary shelter".
+It was an antebellum custom to call a political campaign headquarters a Wigwam.
+Wigwam is also a Native American (specifically, Eastern Abenaki language) word for "temporary shelter".